Davaakhatan/collabcanva/README.md

 3. **Set up Firebase**
    - Create a new Firebase project at [Firebase Console](https://console.firebase.google.com)
-   - Enable Authentication (Email/Password and Google)
+   - Enable Authentication (Email/Password only)
    - Create a Firestore database
    - (Optional) Create a Realtime Database for multiplayer cursors
    - Copy your Firebase configuration